Dxyk/Angular-Udemy/Section 25 Angular Universal/README.md

 - Search Engines use Crawlers to search for website contents.
 It usually only search for the initially downloaded webpage instead of waiting for all the scripts to load.

 Angular Universal pre-loads the page, and thus returns a proper HTML page back from the server, which helps solve/mitigate the above issues.
 After the page is loaded, Angular takes over again and handles the subsequent actions.

+### Lesson 390 - Angular Universal & ModuleMapLoader

+In the next lecture, it is no longer required to add  `ModuleMapLoader` to the `app.server.ts` file with Angular 9+.